eoinkelly/notes/databases/dynamodb/dynamodb.md

 * a stream is an immutable sequence of records which can be processed by multiple independent consumers
 * you get a transactional log of each write transaction to the table
-    * so you can observe all writes and process them (how???)
+    * so you can observe all writes and process them with lambda functions
 * use cases
     * update record in another DynamoDB table
     * update record in another data store